orbat-mapper/orbat-mapper/docs/guide/export-data.md

 ## GeoJSON

+GeoJSON is a popular open standard format for representing simple geographical features, along with their non-spatial attributes.

 ## KML

 ORBAT Mapper does not support a 3D view, but you kan export you scenario as KMZ and view your scenario in Google Earth.

 ![Google earh](images/google-earth.png)

+## XLSX

 ## MilX